Effective Dual Diagnosis Care To Treat Addiction and Psychiatric Conditions

 Inspire Malibu is Staff and Treatment Approach Equipped To Treat Dual Diagnosis Patients

-Many addiction treatment centers do not have doctors on staff able to deal with the combination of mental illness and drug or alcohol addiction.
-Consequently, a conventional non-medical rehab center places the mentally ill patient, already emotionally and psychiatrically compromised, in a worst-case scenario—for them as well as those around them.
+Many addiction treatment centers are not equipped to deal with the combination of mental illness and drug or alcohol addiction.
+Consequently, a conventional rehab center places the mentally ill patient, already emotionally and psychiatrically compromised, in a worst-case scenario—for them as well as those around them.

 In contrast, dual diagnosis treatment centers like Inspire Malibu specialize in such treatment with an award-winning staff and program.